Antiquities conservator Erik Risser working on Apollo’s drapery in the Conservation Studio at the Getty Villa

 One of the first methods of analysis was X-radiography of the whole figure.
 Besides allowing us to see “inside” Apollo, the X-ray images showed that the two bronze drapery ends were much thicker than the rest of the statue—which explained their disproportionate weight.

 Meanwhile, another feature had given us pause.
-In the earliest image of the Apollo, which dates to 1825, just a few years after the statue was discovered, the drapery ends looked rather different from the bronze parts we were dealing with.
+In the earliest image of the Apollo (below, left), which dates to 1825, just a few years after the statue was discovered, the drapery ends looked rather different from the bronze parts we were dealing with.

 Rather than depicting long heavy forms that terminate with a tassle and a weight, the engraving shows the Apollo with much shorter drapery, fluttering lightly by his side as he strides forward.
-The difference could be dismissed as artistic license, but other mid-19th-century images of the statue in books in the collection of the Getty Research Institute show exactly the same features—and, likewise, do not match the bronze drapery ends.
+The difference could be dismissed as artistic license, but other mid-19th-century images of the statue in books in the collection of the Getty Research Institute (such as the one below, right) show exactly the same features—and likewise, do not match the bronze drapery ends.

 Once we had removed the drapery ends, we encountered another puzzle.
 There were holes in the arms, but they did not all correlate with the screws that were used to attach the sections of the bronze drapery.
 On the right arm, for example, there is a third hole that’s somewhat smaller than the other two.